 Chapman students run a wide variety of diversity and inclusion clubs, including the Asian Pacific Student Association, Queer and Trans People of Color Collective, Black Student Union and Chapman Feminists.
 You can find a list of student diversity and cultural organization here.
 Aside from weekly meetings, these student organizations also host campus-wide events.

-Students are also involved in Cross-Cultural Engagement which is run by student staff supervised by one staff member.
+Students are also involved in The C-oss-Cultural Center which is maintained by student staff supervised by staff members.
 The Chapman Diversity Project also includes student volunteers who are members and co-chairs of different committees.

 86% of Chapman University students receive financial aid.
 You can find more information about affording Chapman here.
 While a majority of Chapman students identify as white, you can find the racial and ethnic breakdown of Chapman at DataMart.